AdrianAgulto/Red-Blue-Team-Splunk-Lab/README.md

 ![executing the file](https://github.com/user-attachments/assets/b5601151-d80e-4cca-9425-6304a0f62d4e)

-Ref 3: Delivering the payload to the victim
+Ref 3: Delivering the Payload to the Victim

 After searching this, it will take us to the directory in our Kali VM.
 We will then download and execute the malicious file we created.
 We see on our Kali terminal that a GET request was logged